Dear Parish Faithful & Friends in Christ,

 Though we may hesitate to admit it, we find it very challenging not to conform to the world around us.
 But it is never impossible to choose our commitment to our Orthodox Christian way of life over what is merely convenient – or simply desired.
 That may just be one of those “daily crosses” that the Lord spoke of – though it may be a stretch to call that a “cross.”
 This also entails choices, and we have to assess these choices with honesty as we look at all the factors that make up our lives.
 In short, it is very difficult – but profoundly rewarding - to practice our Orthodox Christian Faith today!

 I remain confident, however, that the heart of a sincere Orthodox Christian desires to choose the hard path of commitment over the easy (and rather boring?) path of convenience.
 We now have the God-given opportunity to escape the summer doldrums that drain our spiritual energy.
+More to the point, we can transform our rather secluded lives at home into arenas of spiritual effort and struggle.
 With prayer, almsgiving and fasting, we can renew our tired bodies and souls.
 We can lift up our “drooping hands” in an attitude of prayer and thanksgiving.

 The Dormition of the Theotokos has often been called “pascha in the summer.”
 It celebrates the victory of life over death; or of death as a translation into the Kingdom of Heaven.
 The Dormition Fast is our spiritually-vigilant preparation leading up to that glorious celebration.“Behold, now is the acceptable time; behold now is the day of salvation!”
 (II COR.
 6:2)